 |3.||Staphylococcus aureus (ATCC® 25923™)||Mannitol Salt agar||Golden Yellow colonies|

-|4 .||Streptococcus pyogenes (ATCC® 19615™)||Blood agar||Beta haemolytic, grey colonies|
+|4 .||Streptococcus pyogenes (ATCC® 19615™)||Blood agar||Beta hemolytic, grey colonies|

-|5.||Streptococcus pneumoniae||Blood agar||Alpha haemolytic, small greenish colonies|
+|5.||Streptococcus pneumoniae||Blood agar||Alpha hemolytic, small greenish colonies|

 |6.||Shigella sonnei (ATCC® 25931™)||XLD agar||Red pink colonies|

-|7.||Salmonella enterica subsp. enterica (ATCC® 14028™)||XLD agar||Red pink colonies with black centre|
+|7.||Salmonella enterica subsp. enterica (ATCC® 14028™)||XLD agar||Red pink colonies with black center|

 |8.||Pseudomonas aeruginosa (ATCC® 27853™)||Mueller hinton Agar||Flat serrated greenish colonies|

-|9.||Neisseria gonorrhoeae (ATCC® 49226™)||Thayer martin agar||Water droplet like colonies|
+|9.||Neisseria gonorrhoeae (ATCC® 49226™)||Thayer martin agar||Water droplet-like colonies|

 |10.||Enterococcus faecalis (ATCC® 29212™)||Bile esculin agar||Small transparent colonies with brown-black halos.|

-|11.||Escherichia coli (ATCC® 25922™)||EMB agar||Blue-black bull’s eye like colonies with green metallic sheen|
+|11.||Escherichia coli (ATCC® 25922™)||EMB agar||Blue-black bull’s eye-like colonies with a green metallic sheen|

 - Basu S, Pal A, Desai PK (2005) Quality control of culture media in a microbiology laboratory, Indian journal of medical microbiology,23:3;159-163